 Apply today to sign up for your free dual enrollment course!
 Funding is available through the Commonwealth Dual Enrollment Partnership (CDEP) and Holyoke Community College.
 Funding is limited and will be distributed on a first come, first served basis.
+Priority will be given to students that apply and register for class by the June 30 fall deadline and the December 1 spring deadline.
 All dual enrollment applicants will be reviewed for a free college course.

 You'll have the chance to experience HCC's academic rigor and classroom diversity while earning both high school and college credit at an affordable price.
 Whether you opt for a full- or part-time course load, you're considered an HCC student and can take advantage of all our resources and participate in campus activities.
-The college credit you earn through the Dual Enrollment program transfers to most two-year and four-year colleges, both public and private.
+The college credit you earn through the dual enrollment program transfers to many two-year and four-year colleges, both public and private.
 There is no application fee to apply to the dual enrollment program.

 About Dual Enrollment

 The dual enrollment program is open to qualified juniors and seniors from participating high schools and home school programs.
 Some of the many benefits available to dual enrollment students include:

 - An affordable start to a university-caliber education

 - Free access to college clubs and activities, academic support, and all other HCC student services

 Dual enrollment aims to ease the transition from high school to college.
 Qualified students get a head start on their college careers, as well as meaningful and challenging academic experiences.